 Unhappy in your current job?
-Might it be the unsufficient salary or the toxic environment, you feel stuck.
+Might it be the insufficient salary or the toxic environment, you feel stuck.
 Or you simply are not feeling like this job is your calling anymore.
 It is never an easy decision to change your career.
-The comfort and security of a stagnant position is more settling than the emotional ups and downs you must go through while changing careers.
+The comfort and security of a stagnant position are more settling than the emotional ups and downs you must go through while changing careers.

 Changing careers in the middle of your professional life needs a lot of planning.
 You are leaving your job to seek better opportunities and broaden your professional experience.
 And you don’t want to feel stuck in the scope of another ten years.

 We suggest you continue reading to discover our advice on how to change careers successfully.

 Before you take any step, get a notebook and a pen out.
 Write down all the skills and values you have gained throughout years of your education and job experience.

 There are two types of career changing decisions: the one where you already know what you will be pursuing next and the one where you have no idea what you are doing.

 In the first case scenario, think about how your current skills will help you get introduced to the field or job you want to switch to.
 And work on that.
 What you should do next is lay all the skills you need to develop but do not have yet and set a plan on how to get there.
 Whether it is by starting schooling again, an online course, or training.

 But what if you are not sure what you want to do?
 Your dream job is not simply going to manifest itself out overnight.
 You may never figure it out and that’s okay.
 What you do need for a successful career change is to upgrade to something that aligns with your values and is compatible with your skills.